hrapek/ml_ops_dog_breeds/reports/README.md

 >
 > Answer:

-We used third-party framework TIMM in our project.
+We used the third-party framework TIMM in our project.
 First, we loaded a pretrained resnet18 model from it (finally changed to resnet50) and modified it's final classification layer to fine-tune the model using our own dataset.
-We also LabelSmoothingCrossEntropy from timm.loss.cross_entropy as our loss function that, according to documentation, is similar to NLL, but, as the name suggests, includes label smoothing, that takes into account the fact that there might be some incorrect labels in the dataset.
+We also used LabelSmoothingCrossEntropy from timm.loss.cross_entropy as our loss function which, according to documentation, is similar to NLL, but, as the name suggests, includes label smoothing, that takes the fact into account that there might be some incorrect labels in the dataset.
 For configuring the optimization process we used create_optimizer_v2 function from timm.optim.optim_factory with NAdamW as an optimizer.

 ## Coding environment